5 Problems With Technology In Classrooms

 1. Pace of change & cost

-Not all schools can keep up with the rapidly changing technology.
+It’s not easy for schools to keep up with the rapidly changing technology.

 2. Different social dynamics

-Technology adds complexity to everything–support, teaching, learning, budgets, etc. It’s inherently ‘disurptive.’
+Technology adds complexity to everything–support, teaching, learning, budgets, etc. It’s inherently ‘disruptive.’

 Take for example the added social dynamics of modern technology.
 Privacy, footprint, and digital citizenship are all as important as the content being learned and how learning is being measured.
 Even entirely new approaches like eLearning don’t offer the same social benefits of a regular school.
 Without a classroom where students can form friendships and relationships with their peers, they may not learn the same social cues as regular students.
 Without any real face-to-face time with their teacher, they may take the classes less seriously.

 This is not to say that technology isn’t effective.
 It’s difficult to say if chalk is ‘effective’ or graphing calculators are ‘effective’ or if that computer lab is ‘effective’ because it’s not always clear how we’re measuring that effectiveness.
 How do we know when something works in education?
 If this isn’t accurate, precise, transparent, and communicated among all shareholders in a school or community, it will be difficult to know if the technology is ‘working.’
 (See #5.)

 4. Lack of alignment between technology, curriculum, and instruction

 There are also discrepancies as to how much of a crutch technology can be to a student.
 Schools once debated whether or not certain types of calculators should be allowed in class, as they essentially solved the problems for students that struggled with math.
 The same may be true for apps that supply quick, accessible answers for problems that a student should actually be thinking about in greater depth.
 (Ed note: This is also an issue of instructional design than an argument against technology, but it does underscore the need for revised instructional design in light of technology.)